Baystation12/Baystation12-Lore/Section 3.md

 While usually the larger corporations devise their own power grid and manage their own planets, moons, orstations, FPE is often consulted and hired when a less than usual approach needs to be taken, and their products are on high demand.

-- **Morpheus Cyberkinetics**

-Founded just prior to the explosion in robotics technology, Morpheus was originally a smaller company focused on research of the interface designed for human mind to cybernetic connection.
-Eventually, Morpheus came to produce the first high-end cybernetic tech, interfacting directly with human nervous system, even giving a rudimentary sense of touch.
-There are rumors that Zeng-Hu had seized their results through corporate espionage, quickly producing their own line, but is unclear if those rumors were true.

-Later in years, Morpheus came to yet another break through, this time fully attributed to them, with the MMI.
-The MMI not only allowed for people to be revived through brain transplants, but also allowed for them to access and interface with custom-built machinery, such as cyborg equipment.
-However, at the time, it was far more common to find MMIs in modified drone chassis, as the proper cyborg chassis were too expensive for most.

-This company now produces the most commonly seen ‘Integrated Positronic Chassis’, as most positronics choose to buy Morpheus due to their expertise in the field of positronics and the quality of their chassis, being made specifically for positronic minds.

 ### Minor Corporations

 - **Petrovitch Spacecraft**